 LKI has conducted a pipeline risk assessment, including a diagrammed pipeline map, to identify areas that could be at risk for undisclosed synthetic diamonds to enter our pipeline, and we have provided policies, procedures and training of relevant staff to address any such risk.
-Every polished diamond of 0.30 carats and above in size that enters LKI α s pipeline, without exception, has either (a) originated in our own factory, which has stringent synthetics testing procedures in place, or (b) been purchased with a GIA certificate attesting to the natural origin of the stone.
-All diamonds of 0.29 entering the LKI pipeline are tested by staff according to De BeersøGuidance on Testing formulas.
+Every polished diamond of 0.30 carats and above in size that enters LKI α pipeline, without exception, has either (a) originated in our own factory, which has stringent synthetics testing procedures in place, or (b) been purchased with a GIA certificate attesting to the natural origin of the stone.
+All diamonds 0.29 carat and smaller entering the LKI pipeline are tested by staff according to De Beers' Guidance on Testing formulas.